plain-solutions-gmbh/kirby-column-blocks/README.md

               - text
 ```

+*Customize column block globally*

+Copy `columns.yml` from `site/plugins/column-block/blueprints/blocks/`to `site/blueprints/blocks/` and edit it.

+*Customize the output*

-To customize the ouput copy `column.php` from `site/plugins/column-block/snippets/blocks` to `site/snippets/blocks` and edit it.
+Copy `column.php` from `site/plugins/column-block/snippets/blocks` to `site/snippets/blocks` and edit it.